JasonFDY/Portfolio/README.md

 # Jason Yeung - Portfolio

 ## About
 Hi, my name is Jason.
-I'm an aspiring data analyst and a GPhC registered pharmacist with a Masters in Pharmacy from Keele University.
-I am self taught and have developed skills in Excel/Google Sheets, SQL, Tableau, R and Python by completing courses on Codecademy and the Google Data Analytics Certificate.
+I'm an aspiring data analyst who is self taught and has developed skills in Excel/Google Sheets, SQL, Tableau, R and Python by completing courses on Codecademy and the Google Data Analytics Certificate.
+My background is in healthcare, I have a Masters in Pharmacy from Keele University and worked as a pharmacist as a community pharmacy manager for two years.

 ### Why I Am Changing Careers
 Admittedly, this is quite a drastic change, but I believe it is the right career move for myself.
 To make a long story short, pharmacy was never a career I dreamt about, it was more of a matter of being guided in that direction because of the subjects I performed well in and it being a well regarded profession.
 I have learnt a lot and have developed a lot of skills as a pharmacist and a manager, however, I have since come to the realisation that unfortunately, it is not a career I can see myself in in the long term.